 Injuries (During and Post-run)

 Finally, you need to keep an eye on your pooch during your run and after the run.
 Be sure that you’re staying aware to anything that is abnormal.
-Is your dog slowly down more than usual?
-Does he or she seem to be limping?
+Is your dog slowing down more than usual?
+Do they seem to be limping?

-Be ready to end your run early if needed and stop if you see signs that your dog is fatigued.
+Be ready to end your run early if needed.
+Stop if you see signs that your dog is fatigued.
 It’s not worth it to hurt your dog to get your workout in.